 - A syntax element written in uppercase letters or special symbols other than brackets, braces, or ellipses is a keyword and must be entered exactly as shown.
-Keywords can be entered in any combination of upperand lowercase letters. - 2.
-Square brackets ([]) indicate an optional term which is included or omitted at the user's discretion.
+Keywords can be entered in any combination of upper- and lowercase letters. - Square brackets ([]) indicate an optional term which is included or omitted at the user's discretion.
 The brackets are not part of the input. - 3.
 Braces ({ }) indicate that the user must choose one of the items that are enclosed within the braces. - 4.
 Lowercase letters represent user-defined parameters.
-These parameters must satisfy the conditions specified in the command description. - 5.
-Pressing the Enter key is not necessary unless explicitly stated in this manual (usually with the notation '<enter>"). - 6.
-The notation "function key F6" indicates that you should press Function key F6 located at the left side of the keyboard.
+These parameters must satisfy the conditions specified in the command description. - You do not need to press the <Enter> key unless explicitly stated in this manual. - The notation <F6> indicates that you should press function key F6 located at the left side of the keyboard.